AvanzaBank/ymer/README.md

 ## Test support
-Ymer includes two test base classes (located in the `ymer-test` module) which can be used to verify that the defined `MongoConverter` can convert all mirrored space objects to bson, and to test that data-migrations are applied as intended:
+Ymer includes three test base classes (located in the `ymer-test` module) which can be used to verify that the defined `MongoConverter` can convert all mirrored space objects to bson, that data-migrations are applied as intended and that the latest known version of a document can be unmarshalled into a space object:

 ```java
 public class ExampleMirrorConverterTest extends YmerConverterTestBase {